← Back to Articles

 The benefits:

 Get your eating window right.
 Eat quality food within that window.
-Let your body do what it evolved to do during fasting periods: repair, clean up, and optimize for cognitive longevity.
+Let your body do what it evolved to do during fasting: repair, clean up, and optimize.

 About Dr. Andrew Hill